evolentDelight/Task-Tracker-CLI/README.md

    - If needed, unzip them first before placing them
 3. Then, go into the folder containing the files
 4. Open up a console, terminal, or Command Line Interface
-   - Any CLI will work
    - Git Bash
-     - (Not Recommended) Powershell (after allowing script to work)
-     - MAC(untested)
-     - Linux Terminal
+     - This can be downloaded on Git website
-5. Type in `npm link` and Run it/"Press Enter"
+5. Type in `npm link` and Press Enter key

 ## Run the Application

+Open up the console, terminal, or Command Line Interface in any folder/directory.

+> [!IMPORTANT]
+> When running the program, the program will create two files in the folder/directory that the terminal is at:
+>
+> - programData.json
+> - taskData.json
+>
+>   To delete these files, you must remember the folder/directory where you ran the program.

 Using the keyword
 `task-cli`